bguthrie99/OSRS_ge_tracker/README.md

 # OSRS_ge_tracker
 Hi!

 This is a simple Python script that scrapes active trading prices directly from the OSRS website.
-Also uses osrsbox for item identification.
-This is a simple side project that I worked on for fun; I enjoyed getting practice working with Python and webscraping.
+This is a simple side project that I worked on for fun; I enjoyed getting practice learning Python and webscraping.

 I utilize only three packages in this.